johnsonzhang434/SeetGeek/docs/isaacreq.md

 ## Test Case R2.P.2 - Email, password, password2 all have to satisfy the same requirements as defined in R1

 See R1.P.*, replace `login` with `register` and repeat `password` but replaced with `password2` as well.
+It's better to do this instead of just copying and pasting the documentation since we can find references to the tests that we copied, in the future in case we change those.
+If we just copied the text, we would have to also remember which tests were similar to other tests, which will probbably lead to us forgetting something.

-## Test case R2.P.3 - Password and password2 have to be exactly the same
+## Test case R2.P.3.1 - Password and password2 are not the same

 Actions: